 - Sanctions are measures designed to restrict dealings with certain countries, persons, legal entities and organisations.
-There are different sanctions regimes in place, e.g. the United Nations, the EU and the UK, all of them responsible for making and implementing sanctions.
+There are different sanctions regimes in place, e.g. the United Nations, the EU and the USA, all of them responsible for making and implementing sanctions.
+Gibraltar may impose its own TFS in certain circumstances. and Licence Holders should be mindful of these to the extent that their business may be touched by one or more of them. - Sanctions risk may be lower than that of money laundering in general, however, it must still form an important part of any Licence Holder's compliance programme and sanctions lists will include alleged money launderers and terrorists amongst others. - Particular caution has to be applied in relation to TFS.
+As stated in the AML Code, Licence Holders are precluded from engaging in any form of business with persons who are included on relevant international 'sanctions lists'.
+There are a variety of sanctions lists from the United Nations, the EU and the USA, all of them responsible for making and implementing sanctions.
 Gibraltar may impose its own TFS in certain circumstances.
-Licence Holders should be mindful of these to the extent that their business may be touched by one or more of them. - Sanctions risk may be lower than that of money laundering in general, however, it must still form an important part of any Licence Holder's compliance programme and sanctions lists will include alleged money launderers and terrorists amongst others.
-Sanctions lists also relate to both terrorist financing and proliferation financing. - Particular caution has to be applied in relation to TFS.
-As stated in the AML Code, Licence Holders are precluded from engaging in any form of business with persons who are included on relevant international 'sanctions lists'.